Contemporary Women’s Fiction Set in London

 Everyone loves this heartwarming read about two housemates who have never met, and it’s clear why.
-It’s a proper romcom with a twist, and you root for the characters from day one.
-Everyone is likable and fun, and London is the perfect backdrop for this otherwise slightly odd romcom.
+It’s a proper rom-com with a twist, and you root for the characters from day one.
+Everyone is likeable and fun, and London is the perfect backdrop for this otherwise slightly odd rom-com.
 I can’t wait for this to one day be turned into a movie.

-When her boyfriends announces he’s taking a job and leaving her, with no way to pay the rent of their house share, Elissa finds a slightly odd solution.
+When her boyfriend announces he’s taking a job and leaving her, with no way to pay the rent of their houseshare, Elissa finds a slightly odd solution.
 She moves in with a pensioner.
-Initially it’s as a way to save money to get back on her feet, but what starts as a slightly awkward, neither of us want to be in this situation kind of drama turns into a gorgeous little story about friendship and community.
+Initially, it’s as a way to save money to get back on her feet, but what starts as a slightly awkward, neither of us wants to be in this situation kind of drama turns into a gorgeous little story about friendship and community.

-Emma Jane Unsworth writing is lyrical and utterly hilarious.
+Emma Jane Unsworth’s writing is lyrical and utterly hilarious.
 The one-liners in her novels Adults and Animals are T-Shirt slogan worthy.
-Adults follows Jenny, a woman in her thirties who is apparently failing at life.
-She’s broke, her best friend and her are falling out, work isn’t going great and to top it all off her mad-mother has come to stay.
+Adults follow Jenny, a woman in her thirties who is apparently failing at life.
+She’s broke, her best friend and she are falling out, work isn’t going great and to top it all off her mad mother has come to stay.
 It’s a hilarious look at a quarter-life crisis of a woman in the city.

 Promising Young Woman is a dark comedic women’s fiction novel about a woman who undertakes an affair with her boss.
 Kind of like Fleabag meets Secretary this story follows Jane Peters, who works in advertising by day but runs an advice blog by night.
-The love affair starts of as a passionate but later evolves into something damaging for all involved.
+The love affair starts off passionately but later evolves into something damaging for all involved.
 An intensely gripping, multi-genre book that women who work in London should read.

-And finally, a hilarious LGBT read for anyone looking to branch out their women’s fiction reading list.
+And finally, a hilarious LGBT read for anyone looking to branch out of their women’s fiction reading list.
 Kate Davies is an amazing writer!
 I adored every second I spent reading this genius book about self-discovery and sexuality.
-Julia attends a trendy party where she meets a female artists who introduces her to more than composition and narrative.
-Soon she’s attending BDSM groups, lesbian swing dances and more uproarious events across the city.
+Julia attends a trendy party where she meets female artists who introduce her to more than composition and narrative.
+Soon she’s attending BDSM groups, lesbian swing dances, and more uproarious events across the city.
 Amazing.

 What are your favourite women’s fiction novels set in London?
 Let me know in the comments below.
 I’m always keen to find new books set in my favourite city.